- Last Updated: 18 March 2021

 0% tax on | 1,000 (PSA) | |||||

-For further worked examples including the interaction with the dividend allowance, and examples covering all rates of taxpayer see Savings income: tax on interest.
+For further worked examples including the interaction with the dividend allowance, and examples covering all rates of taxpayer see Savings income: How interest is taxed.